Issuing and utilization of data

 This approach has several advantages.
 Individuals aren't burdened with fine-tuning legal notices every time, as discussed in the management of consent (signatures) in the data wallet.
 Furthermore, organizations can adopt licenses that meet specific compliance requirements for different countries and contexts.
 This significantly reduces the cost and time associated with legal review, making it easier to obtain informed consent.

-Rarenote will serve as the initial use case for the Hippocrat ecosystem, enabling patients to take advantage of their data wallets.
+Rarenote cound be the initial use case for the Hippocrat ecosystem, enabling patients to take advantage of their data wallets.
 Rarenote offers trusted, personalized information, healthcare solutions, and community experiences to patients with rare diseases, incurable cancers, and other conditions with limited treatment options.
 This is achieved by using data gathered with informed consent.
-Additionally, patient-derived health data generated during service use, as well as clinical data submitted via the wallet, will be processed into a format that can be used by other data-requiring organizations like pharmaceutical companies.
+Additionally, patient-derived health data generated during service use, as well as clinical data submitted via the wallet, can be processed into a format that can be used by other data-requiring organizations like pharmaceutical companies.
 This will allow for value-added data sales.
 The entire process is based on patient consent, and the revenue generated serves as a shared compensation source between the patient and the data issuing organization.
 This promotes sustainable data compensation and usage.

 To make this scenario work, conditions for data use and compensation are included in the patient's consent.
 Depending on the degree of privacy disclosure, data can be categorized into protected health information, de-identified health information, and limited datasets.
 Alternatively, it can be classified into identified health information, anonymous health information, and pseudonymous health information.
 Generally, the greater the privacy level and information requested, the higher the reward.
 However, this also increases the likelihood of a patient declining to protect their privacy.
 Consequently, organizations wishing to use the data will strive to obtain only the essential data required to persuade patients.
 Moreover, since data creation requires significant public resources, the system can be designed to distribute a larger reward percentage for public purposes, the more pseudonymous or anonymous the information is and the more it's used for scientific research.
 This mechanism could potentially enhance the quality of public healthcare.